vocativ-dataviz/starter/README.md

 + Want to show internally? `gulp github` and see it at <http://vocativ-dataviz.github.io/NEW-PROJECT/>
 + Ready to deploy? `gulp publish` and see it at <http://interactives.s3.amazonaws.com/NEW-PROJECT>

+## Application structure
+This starter is a jumping-off-point for all sorts of different interactive dataviz.
+It tries to take care of all the things you don't want to think of so you can move quickly, but leaving enough room for anything to be possible.

+#### app.coffee
+This is the main file for the app, where initial variables are defined, data is loaded, and the proper function to visualize the data is called.

+#### map.coffee
+If you'd like to map some data, this file defines the mapData() function which automatically pulls data from the **data** variable

 ## So you wanna deploy an interactive?
 Follow this basic checklist!